Gluing pseudo functors via $n$-fold categories: Gluing data from base change maps

-In this section we show how to produce (Cartesian) gluing data from base change maps by taking adjoints.
+In this section we show how to produce (Cartesian) gluing data for two sub-$2$-categories from base change maps (Constructions \ref{c.bc} and \ref{s.bcA}) by taking adjoints.
 We deal with the axioms individually and refer the reader to Remark \ref{r.gdadj} for a synthesis.
 A somewhat more systematic treatment is possible in the $\infty$-categorical setting (for the gluing data mentioned in Remark \ref{r.inf}) \cite[Section 1.4]{LZ2}.
 Throughout this section, we fix a $2$-category $\cD$.